MiguelSombrero/cyber-security-base-project/report.md

 ### Steps to fix

 Create routers (controller) in such way, that they are not vulnerable to parameter tampering.
 Use long random parameters in path variables.
-Also verify that user is authorized to make request.
+In this case, it wouldn't be necessary even to use {parameter} in the path, since we are always requesting logged users profile.
+At least, always verify that user is authorized to make request.
 Fixed getUserProfile() method could look like this

     @RequestMapping(value = "/users/{id}", method = RequestMethod.GET)
     public String getUserProfile(Model model, Authentication authentication, @PathVariable Long id) {